 I Would Attend the English Speaking Yoga Class

 Before moving to Denmark, I used to go to a yoga class that I absolutely loved.
-It was every Monday evening and it really helped center me for the week.
+It was every Monday evening and it really helped centre me for the week.
 Monday evening became sacred.
 It would take a lot for me to not show up at my yoga class.

 When I moved to Denmark, I told myself that I would join a local class, but they were all in Danish.
-This is the type of classes where you need to know what the teacher is saying.
+This is the type of class where you need to know what the teacher is saying.
 So I tried a few times and gave up.